 Since April 2015 someone with money purchase savings in a

-registered pension scheme (their “DC pension pot”) can choose to access this at
+registered pension scheme (their “DC pension pot”) has the choice of being able to access this at

 any time from age 55 and use their pot in one or more of the following ways:

 retiring with DC pension pots had no alternative but to buy a lifetime annuity

 from an annuity provider (such as an insurance company) with at least some of